Javagedes/patina/docs/src/introduction.md

 ## Important Crates and Repositories

-While the Patina project maintains a large list of distinct crates throughout our various repositories (See [below](#all-repositories)), these are almost entirely logical separation of code to support proper decoupling and faster build times.
-If you are just starting with Patina, the project has two main crates that you should review:
+The Patina project maintains a large list of distinct crates throughout our various repositories (See [below](#all-repositories)) in order to support proper decoupling and faster build times.
+If you are just starting with Patina, there are two main crates that you should review:

-**1. [patina_dxe_core](https://crates.io/crates/patina_dxe_core):** The library crate containing the Patina DXE Core, which is customized and extended for each individual platform.
+**1. [patina_dxe_core](https://crates.io/crates/patina_dxe_core):** The library crate containing the Patina DXE Core, which is instantiated and configured for each individual platform..

 **2. [patina](https://crates.io/crates/patina):** The SDK for working with Patina, whether you are creating a Patina component or developing the Patina DXE core.